Mapping properties of the heat operator on edge manifolds: Mapping properties of the heat kernel on edge manifolds

-Repeating the same argument for $k>1$ edge derivatives we find that the heat operator is bounded in its action on $C_e^k(M,g)$.
+Repeating the same argument for $k>1$ edge derivatives we find that the heat operator is bounded in its action on $x^\beta C^k_e(\mathscr{U}, \Lambda^p T^*\mathscr{U})^\Phi$.
 In view of the proof for $k=0$, this proves the estimate \eqref{est:Ck-spaces-inc} in full generality and it remains to check \eqref{est:holder-spaces-inc}.
-Recall from \S\ref{subsec:Stoch} that the heat operator satisfies $e^{-t\Delta}1=1$ by uniqueness of solutions to the heat equation and hence $V_e^2e^{-t\Delta}1=0$.
-In particular,
+Again, due to the infinite order vanishing of each $\beta^*E^{ij}_\Gamma$ at the temporal diagonal $\td$, it suffices to prove the statement for $\HF$.
+Consider